-- Also, the black guy who is supposed to submit the love letter to James but gets delayed on his way.
+- Also, the black servant who is supposed to submit the love letter to James but gets delayed on his way.

 - Just in Time: Double subverted with the wedding deadline.
 First Buster seems to make it in time, but apparently misses ... just to realize his clock was running fast and be still in time.

-- Match Cut: A rather peculiar one.
-Buster gets in his car to drive to his girlfriend's house.
-Instead of showing him driving, he gets in the car, and there's a Match Cut to Buster in the exact same position in front of his girlfriend's house.
-When he leaves, there's an identical, reversed Match Cut to show him in the same position back at the country club.
+- Match Cut: A rare example of the "match dissolve".
+James gets in his car to drive to his girlfriend's house.
+Instead of showing him driving, he gets in the car, and there's a dissolve to James in the exact same position in front of his girlfriend's house.
+When he leaves, there's an identical, reversed dissolve to show him in the same position back at the country club.

 - No Guy Wants to Be Chased: Especially not by every woman in town!

-- On One Condition: You must get married by the end of your 27th birthday.
+- On One Condition: James must get married by the end of his 27th birthday.

 - Race Against the Clock / Race for Your Love: James in the second half of the movie to make it in time for his wedding.